jw8u/mean-variance/README.md

 ```
 Rscript primary.R
 ```
-The program outputs pdf of plots Rplots.pdf
+The output is a pdf of plots Rplots.pdf

 ## Authors